 - One of our partners represented a large Canadian public pension fund as lead plaintiff in a highly complex securities case regarding allegations of fraud by Washington Mutual.
 This case resulted in a recovery of $208.5 million on behalf of investors.

-- We represent numerous major asset managers, hedge funds, pension funds, and other institutional investors – over 1,300 entities in total – pursuing claims that multiple banks manipulated FX prices, benchmarks, and bid-ask spreads.
+- We represented numerous major asset managers, hedge funds, pension funds, and other institutional investors—over 1,300 entities in total—pursuing claims that multiple banks manipulated foreign exchange (“FX”) prices, benchmarks, and bid-ask spreads.
 Our clients, including Allianz Global Investors, BlackRock, Brevan Howard, and PIMCO, opted out of a related class action, and our investigation allowed them to file their own complaint with more than 90 pages of original allegations, showing how the banks should be liable for a conspiracy much broader than being pursued in the class action.
+The court largely denied the banks’ motions to dismiss the operative complaint for lack of personal jurisdiction, and held that plaintiffs had properly alleged a much broader, and longer, conspiracy than was alleged in the related class action.
+The case successfully concluded in 2023.